shift-Y/hadoop_project/README.md

-# this is a simple hadoop project.its contains serializable and statistics examples.
+# this is a simple hadoop project,it contains serializable and statistics examples.